 Support the development of certified sustainable and cost-effective building local materials and its supply chain.

 Analyse the applicability of state-of-the-art of surface finishing’s and future weather files in innovative bioclimatic solutions.

-To disseminate within the education and research areas techniques and concepts regarding the bioclimatic approach, local materials and low-energy cooling.
+Education Sector: to disseminate within the education and research areas techniques and concepts regarding the bioclimatic approach, local materials and low-energy cooling.

-To inspire actions by international and national development agencies to facilitate the access to investment for projects that meet good energy and comfort quality specifications and the potential of the bioclimatic approach as a cost-effective and sustainable method.
+Development Agencies: to inspire actions by international and national development agencies to facilitate the access to investment for projects that meet good energy and comfort quality specifications and the potential of the bioclimatic approach as a cost-effective and sustainable method.

-To disseminate these building and construction concepts to international financing institutions, so that they can understand the importance of these methods and hopefully develop specific lines of credit to finance these projects.
+Financing Institutions: To disseminate these building and construction concepts to international financing institutions, so that they can understand the importance of these methods and hopefully develop specific lines of credit to finance these projects.